-The Salem Witch Trials Recommended for Grades 6-12 or Adult Groups
+The Salem Witch Trials Recommended for grades 6-12, higher education courses, or adult groups

 In the year 1692, the daughter and niece of Reverend Samuel Parris were plagued with a mysterious and alarming illness.
-Soon, inhabitants of Salem Village were faced with their very worst nightmare—confirmation that witches had arrived in Essex County.
-Over the span of just one year, the colonists experienced the most severe and devastating witch-hunt to ever take place in North America.
-During this program, we will discuss how and why a witch-hunt broke out in Salem, describe the events of that dark year, and consider why the Salem witch trials are such a unique moment in early American history.
-Participants will see images of the sites around Essex County that have direct connections to the Salem witch trials, including the land where the court house, jail, and meeting house stood, as well as some of the artifacts from our museum’s collection.
+Soon, inhabitants of Salem Village were faced with their worst fear—confirmation that witches had arrived in Essex County.
+Ultimately, the colonists experienced the most severe and devastating witch-hunt to ever take place in North America.
+During this program, participants will learn how and why a witch-hunt broke out in Salem in 1692, as well as why these witch trials were such a unique and impactful moment in early American history.
+Participants will see images of the sites around Essex County with connections to the Salem witch trials, including the land where the court house, jail, and meeting house once stood, as well as a selection of primary source documents and relevant artifacts.

 Arthur Miller’s play The Crucible is perhaps the most famous literary portrayal of the Salem witch trials to date.
 Most contemporary audiences have heard of, read, or seen the film adaptation of this renowned play.
-While this is a beautifully composed and thought-provoking literary classic, this play is a work of fiction and is largely an inaccurate portrayal of what took place in Salem in the year 1692.
-In this program, we will dive into the historical inaccuracies presented by The Crucible, separating fact from fiction.
+While this is a beautifully composed and thought-provoking literary classic, this play is a work of fiction and is largely an inaccurate portrayal of what took place in Salem in 1692.
+In this program, participants will learn to distinguish fact from fiction in Miller’s famous play.
 By comparing the real story of the Salem witch trials with Miller’s account, students will be asked to consider how history can be reinterpreted and reimagined when it is translated into a creative medium.
-Additionally, by considering the sociopolitical environment of this period, this presentation will examine how and why Arthur Miller became inspired to write about these events.
-Participants will be asked to consider the formula for a witch-hunt “fear + a trigger = a scapegoat.”
-This formula is included in our current exhibit, Witches: Evolving Perceptions, and represents an integral part of our institutional mission to bring attention to the root cause of witch-hunts from 1692 to the present day.
-An interactive component of this exhibit is available through our website, and asks contemporary audiences from around the world to apply this formula to other examples, both from history and the modern-day.
-If desired, students will be given the option to submit their own examples, which will be added to the virtual exhibit on our website https://salemwitchmuseum.com/witch-hunt.
+This presentation will also discuss how and why Arthur Miller became inspired to write about the Salem witch trials and the lasting significance of this allegory in our world today.

-When we think of the early English settlers, we tend to think of stern, joyless men and women wearing black and white clothes with buckles on their hats and shoes.
-However, this was not the case!
-These early settlers worked very hard, but they also played games, drank alcohol, fell in love, and wore colorful clothing!
-This program focuses on the real life of the inhabitants of colonial New England.
-By touching on topics such as the clothing, family life, marriages, and diet of this period, students will learn about these English settlers- from their religious beliefs to their favorite foods!
+When we think of New England’s early colonial settlers, we most often envision stern, joyless men and women wearing black and white clothes with buckles on their hats and shoes.
+While these early settlers certainly lived very differently than we do today, this popular culture depiction is mostly myth.
+This program focuses on the reality of life in colonial New England.
+By discussing topics such as the clothing, family life, marriages, and diet of the early settlers, students will learn about what life was really like in the seventeenth century– from the settler’s religious beliefs to their favorite foods!

-In the modern-day, the term “witch” encompasses an enormously diverse array of definitions and images.
-Despite its dark historical origins, when confronted with this word today, most envision a cartoonish green-skinned woman flying astride a broomstick or a beautiful, supernatural pop-culture heroine.
-Others still, such as those who practice Neopagan religions, may think of this as a sacred term and view this word as a spiritual designation.
-In this program, participants will hear about into the complex and fascinating evolution of the image of the witch, tracing this story from the early modern period witch trials to the modern-day.
+In the modern-day, the term “witch” evokes many different definitions and images.
+Despite its dark historical origins, when confronted with this figure today, most envision a cartoonish green-skinned woman flying astride a broomstick or a beautiful, supernatural, pop-culture heroine.
+Others still, such as those who practice Neopagan religions, think of this term as a sacred identity and view this word as a spiritual designation.
+In this program, participants will hear about the complex and fascinating evolution of the image of the witch, tracing this figure from the early modern period witch trials to the modern-day.